NeuroBench/neurobench/docs/custom_metrics.rst

 The following metric types are available:

 - **Static Metrics**: Evaluate fixed properties of the model, such as the number of parameters.
-- **Workload Metrics**: Evaluate the model's performance during a single batch or inference step.
+- **Workload Metrics**: Evaluate the model's performance during inference execution.

-- **Accumulated Metrics**: Aggregate performance over multiple batches and compute a final value after all data is processed.
+By default, workload metrics will averaged across batched inference.
+Metrics like classification accuracy can be joined this way.

+Other workload metrics may depend on all data and inferences and cannot be averaged across batches, such as an R^2 score.
+These workload metrics should be *AccumulatedMetrics*, which is a subclass of workload metrics which stores performance over multiple batches and computes final metric values once data is processed.

 Static Metric Abstract Base Class